Mariphy/nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js App Router Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is the Next.js App Router Course Project.
+It was created using  starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+## Tech/Tools Used:
+- React.js
+- Next.js
+- Tailwind CSS
+- TypeScript